webcompat/webcompat-metrics-server/README.md

+# Ochazuke

 Ochazuke is the server part for the webcompat metrics project.
 A [webcompat metrics client](https://github.com/webcompat/webcompat-metrics-client/) is being developed in parallel.

+## Prerequisites
+This is built to be used with Python 3.

 ## Objectives
 * [ ] [First prototype](https://github.com/mozilla/webcompat-team-okrs/issues/1) by the end of 2018Q2